arunav-bhattacharya/learning-kotlin/README.md

 Kotlin is an object oriented language and it supports all the different features of object-oriented programming.

 ### 3.a. `class` & `construtor`

+> In this section, we'll get started with the OO concepts in Kotlin.

 - Classes can be defined with or without any {}.
 - Classes has properties and not fields.
 Properties can be defined as `val` or `var`.